 Together with percussionist Matthias Engler, Einarsdóttir founded Ensemble Adapter in 2004, a German-Icelandic ensemble for contemporary music based in Berlin.
 Adapter is a regular guest at all major Nordic and European festivals for contemporary music and produces and co-produces larger interdisciplinary projects.
 Since 2010 she is furthermore a member of Brandt Brauer Frick, an acoustic techno band, and has toured major pop-music festivals in Continental Europe, the UK and the USA.

 Gunnhildur Einarsdóttir has premiered a large number of solo and chamber music for harp and continues to encourage composers to write for the harp in innovative ways.
-She has been invited to give master classes and lectures on contemporary harp performance and technique at various universities, e.g. Stanford University, Northwestern University, University of Music Karlsruhe, Universität der Künste Berlin and the Icelandic Academy of the Arts.
-She has been teaching at Darmstadt Summer Course since 2014.
+She has been invited to give master classes and lectures on contemporary harp performance and technique at various universities, e.g. Stanford University, Northwestern University, University of Music Karlsruhe, Universität der Künste Berlin, Hochschule für Musik Hannover and the Icelandic Academy of the Arts.
+In the summer of 2017 and 2018 she was the harp tutor at the Lucern Festival Academy.
+Einarsdóttir has been teaching at the Darmstadt Summer Course since 2014.